benisde/python_pandas/README.md

 # python_pandas-homework
 Unit 4 Homework Assignment: A Whale Off the Port(folio)

- Unit 4 Homework assignment for Python and Pandas used for analysis of Whale, Algorithmic, S&P TSX and a Custom portfolio
+Homework assignment using Python and Pandas for analysis of Whale, Algorithmic, S&P TSX and a Custom portfolio